Supercell: South America

 The December 26, 2003, Tornado F3 happened in Cordoba, with winds exceeding 300 km/h, which hit Córdoba Capital, just 6 km from the city center, in the area known as CPC Route 20, especially neighborhoods of San Roque and Villa Fabric, killing 5 people and injuring hundreds.
 The EF3 tornado that hit the city of Palmital, State of São Paulo in 2004, was one of the most destructive in the state, destroying several industrial buildings, 400 houses, killing four and wounding 25.
 In November 2009, four tornadoes, rated F1 and F2 reached the town of Posadas (capital of the province of Misiones, Argentina), generating serious damage in the city.
 Three of the tornadoes affected the airport area, causing damage in Barrio Belén.
 On April 4, 2012, the Gran Buenos Aires was hit by the storm Buenos Aires, with intensities F1 and F2, which left nearly 30 dead in various locations.

 On February 21, 2014, in Berazategui (province of Buenos Aires), a tornado of intensity F1 caused material damage including a car was, with two occupants inside, which was elevated a few feet off the ground and flipped over asphalt, both the driver and his passenger were slightly injured.
 The tornado caused no fatalities.
 The severe weather that occurred on Tuesday 8/11 had features rarely seen in such magnitude in Argentina.
 In many towns of La Pampa, San Luis, Buenos Aires and Cordoba, intense hail stones fell up to 6 cm in diameter.
 On Sunday December 8, 2013, severe storms took place in the center and the coast.
-The most affected province was Córdoba, storms and supercells type "bow echos" also developed in Santa Fe and San Luis.
+The most affected province was Córdoba, storms and supercells type "bow echoes" also developed in Santa Fe and San Luis.